FiBiNet++: Reducing Model Size by Low Rank Feature Interaction Layer for CTR Prediction: Experimental Results

-We compare the model size of different methods in Table 2.Note that the presented model parameters only contain the non-embedding parts of various models,which truly demonstrate the model complexity.We make the following observations from Table 2: \begin{enumerate} \item Among all the baseline models,DNN is the smallest one while FiBiNet and xDeepFM are relatively complex models.FM and DeepFM also have much bigger model size compared with DNN because of the existence of linear part as original paper described. \item As can be seen in Table 2 and Figure 3, FiBiNet++ provides orders of magnitude improvement in model size while improving the quality of the model compared with FiBiNet.
-Specifically,FiBiNet++ reduce model size of FiBiNet by 12.7x, 12.9x and 16x in terms of the number of parameters on three datasets, respectively, which demonstrates that our proposed methods to reduce model parameter in this paper are effective.Now FiBiNet++ has comparable model size with DNN model while outperforms all other models on three datasets at the same time.
+\textbf{Model Size Comparison.} We compare the non-embedding model size of different methods in Table 1 and Figure 3.
+FiBiNet++ provides orders of magnitude improvement in model size while improving the quality of the model compared with FiBiNet.
+Specifically, FiBiNet++ reduce the model size of FiBiNet by 12.7x, 12.9x and 16x in terms of the number of parameters on three datasets, respectively, which demonstrates that our proposed methods to reduce model parameter in this paper are effective.
+Now FiBiNet++ has a comparable model size with DNN model while outperforms all other models on three datasets at the same time.